 Air Force Village Indigent Widows Fund supports a life-care community in San Antonio, Texas, for retired officers, spouses, widows, widowers and family members.
 The Air Force Village Indigent Widow's Fund provides support to those indigent widows and widowers who live at AFV.

-For indigent widows or widowers who don't want or aren't able, to move to either of the retirement homes, rent and financial assistance are available through the General and Mrs. Curtis E. LeMay Foundation.
+For indigent widows or widowers who don't want to, or aren't able to, move to either of the retirement homes, rent and financial assistance are available through the General and Mrs. Curtis E. LeMay Foundation.